 One was published from her high school work in 1998 and shows how biodegradable waste could be used to generate energy.
 The other was published in 2002 and was from her psychology studies on how memory affects hemoglobin concentration in the brain.
 Her name on the articles appears as Natalie Hershlag, her birth last name.

 Hurley, I., Hershlag, N., Woodward, J. 1998.
 A Simple Method To Demonstrate the Enzymatic Production of Hydrogen from Sugar.
 Journal of Chemical Education 75, 1270.

 Baird, A.A., Kagan, J., Gaudette, T., Walz, K.A., Hershlag, N., Boas, D.A.
 2002.
 Frontal Lobe Activation during Object Permanence: Data from Near-Infrared Spectroscopy.
 NeuroImage 16, 1120–1126.

-Bryan Keith “Dexter” Holland, the singer, guitarist, and songwriter for the punk rock band The Offspring also has a penchant for microbiology.
-Bryan studied his bachelor and master’s degree in microbiology at the University of Southern California and he also started a PhD but delayed it to focus on the band.
-Starting in 2013, Bryan started another PhD at the Keck School of Medicine, which he was awarded this year on May 12.
-He published a paper during his PhD where he identified microRNA-like sequences in HIV.
-These sequences might help the virus by evading the immune responses of the hosts and helping it to persist.
+Bryan Keith “Dexter” Holland, the singer, guitarist, and songwriter for the punk rock band The Offspring, also has a penchant for microbiology.
+Bryan completed his bachelor’s and master’s degree in microbiology at the University of Southern California, where he also started a PhD program that he later left so he could focus on his band.

 Holland, B., Wong.
 J., Li, M., Rasheed, S. 2013.
 Identification of Human microRNA-Like Sequences Embedded within the Protein-Encoding Genes of the Human Immunodeficiency Virus.
 PLoS ONE 8, e58586.